tmcgee/cmv-widgets/widgets/AttributesTable/README.md

         outputSpatialReference: 4326,

         /*
-            AGS REST URL to Query
-            default is null
+            AGS REST URL to use for QueryTask default is null
         */
         url: null,